SamKr/SharpWit/README.md

 This application connects to your wit.ai instance, sends a sentence and retrieves the interpreted data.
 The data will then be parsed from json and cast into corresponding classes.

 Currently quite basic, but under heavy development.
 Will be linked to a domotica system so you can get an idea of the features it will get.
-But because of its modular design it can be used for anything really, feel free to take any part of the code.
+Because of its modular design it can be used for anything really, feel free to take any part of the code.

 IMPORTANT: Open Vitals.NLP.NLP_Processing.cs and add your wit.ai access token, or the connection will fail.
 You can find it under 'Settings' in the wit.ai console.